Skip to content

 Myth 1: MTF is Only for Expert Traders

-Some people believe that MTF is an advanced tool reserved only for seasoned traders with years of experience.
-This belief can either intimidate aspiring investors or cause them to recklessly jump in without proper knowledge.
+Many assume that margin trading is an exclusive tool meant only for professionals with years of market experience.
+This misconception either discourages beginners from exploring MTF or tempts them to dive in without proper preparation.

 1. Do Your Homework: Only use MTF for stocks you have thoroughly researched and have a strong conviction in.